Mackerel

 Mackerel is a common name applied to a number of different species of pelagic fish, mostly from the family Scombridae.
-They are found in both temperate and tropical seas, mostly living along the coast or offshore in the oceanic environment.
+They are found in both temperate and tropical seas, typically in the open ocean but occasionally along the coast.
 Mackerel species typically have deeply forked tails and vertical "tiger-like" stripes on their backs with an iridescent green-blue quality.
 Many are restricted in their distribution ranges and live in separate populations or fish stocks based on geography.
 Some stocks migrate in large schools along the coast to suitable spawning grounds, where they spawn in fairly shallow waters.
 After spawning they return the way they came in smaller schools to suitable feeding grounds, often near an area of upwelling.
 From there they may move offshore into deeper waters and spend the winter in relative inactivity.
 Other stocks migrate across oceans.

 Smaller mackerel are forage fish for larger predators, including larger mackerel and Atlantic cod.
 Flocks of seabirds, whales, dolphins, sharks, and schools of larger fish such as tuna and marlin follow mackerel schools and attack them in sophisticated and cooperative ways.
 Mackerel flesh is high in omega-3 oils and is intensively harvested by humans.
 In 2009, over 5 million tons were landed by commercial fishermen.
 Sport fishermen value the fighting abilities of the king mackerel.